WHO DESIGNED THE FERGUSON STETHOSCOPE?

 Who designed this stethoscope?
 There were two British doctors with similar names during the later part of the 19th century who might have been involved in the design of this model of the stethoscope.
 Sir William Fergusson was a leading Scottish surgeon, educated at the University of Edinburgh and surgeon at the Royal Infirmary of Edinburgh where the stethoscope was in use at that time.
 He was appointed Professor of Surgery at Kings College Hospital in London when he was just 32 years old and eventually was appointed surgeon to both Queen Victoria and Prince Albert.
 Dr Fergusson was widely recognized for his operative skills, conservative approach to surgery and invention of many useful surgical instruments.
 His text on "System of Practical Surgery" first published in 1842 was highly regarded but only mentions the use of the stethoscope for auscultation.
 Although he was also noted to be a be an excellent carpenter, rivaling skilled artisans, there is no record of his designing a stethoscope.

-Dr. John Creey Ferguson was an Irish physician educated at Trinity College and The Royal Infirmary of Edinburgh.
+Dr. John Creery Ferguson was an Irish physician educated at Trinity College, Dublin University and The Royal Infirmary of Edinburgh.
 His close friend in Dublin was Dr. William Stokes, who was an expert on auscultation and wrote a text on stethoscopy while just a medical student!
-Dr. Ferguson spent one year in Paris studying with Laennec and Kergaradec to learn the use of the stethoscope, most especially for fetal auscultation.
-In 1830, Dr. Ferguson published two papers on auscultation using then stethoscope in the Dublin Medical Transactions (the only issue of this journal ever published): "Auscultation The Only Unequivical Evidence Of Preganancy" and "Pulmonary Apoplexy, Illustrative Of The Value Of Mediate Auscultation" Dr. Ferguson was noted for his advocacy of using the stethoscope for both thoracic and fetal auscultation.
-He eventually becamethe First Professor of Medicine at Queens University, although he recieved little rcognition at home or abroad.
+Ferguson went to at Edinburgh in 1824 for wider study, and also in 1827 spent one year in Paris studying with Laennec and Kergaradec to learn the use of the stethoscope, most especially for fetal auscultation.
+Ferguson became the first person in the British Isles to utilize the Laennec stethoscope at the Dublin General Dispensary in November 1827.
+In 1829, Dr. Ferguson published two papers on auscultation using the stethoscope in the Dublin Medical Transactions (the only issue of this journal ever published): "Auscultation The Only Unequivical Evidence Of Preganancy" and "Pulmonary Apoplexy, Illustrative Of The Value Of Mediate Auscultation."
+Dr. Ferguson was noted for his advocacy of using the stethoscope for both thoracic and fetal auscultation.
+He was appointed King’s Professor of Physic at Dublin University in 1846.
+In Ulster, he was the first Professor of Medicine at the new Queen’s College, from 1849, as well as the first president of the Ulster Medical Society.
+While attending physician to the Belfast General Hospital, he published a significant paper entitled “Consumption: what is and what it is not.”
 There also is no record of his designing a stethoscope.

 In addition, during the same period, there was a prominent instrument maker named Daniel Ferguson of Ferguson and Son who was the instrument maker to the St. Bartholomew's Hospital in London.
-Mr. Ferguson demonstrated the use of a unique "teaching" monaural stethoscope at the International Exhibition of 1862 in London.
-Indeed, on this very website there is an Alison differential binaural stethoscope marked "Ferguson."
+They produced both monaural and binaural stethoscopes, see the 'Ferguson' mark on the cover photo of a monaural stethoscope for this article and Alison's binaural stethoscope in the Stethoscope Gallery.
 However, instrument makers often marked their instruments with their name even though they did not invent them.
-Note on the cover picture of the earpiece of a Ferguson stethoscope is the mark "Coxeter & Sons" the instrument maker.
-There is no evidence of their designing a Ferguson stethoscope.
+The 1851 Great Exhibition and 1862 International Exhibition in London list surgical instruments manufactured by Fergusion and Son, but no mention of a stethoscope.
+There is no evidence of Ferguson and Son designing the Ferguson stethoscope.